At Some Point in the Next Year, the Focus Will Turn to the Rebuild. How Can Marketers Help Their Businesses, and Society, Come Back Stronger?

-Responding to recession
+Responding to Recession

 Marketers are planning for a tough economic climate.
 Marketing budgets are expected to be up in 2020, but not always up in 2019.
 There is pressure on brand investment, agency and vendor fees, and sponsorship.
 There is a shift towards investment in performance marketing, which in turn accelerates the trend towards digital channels.

-Staying effective in the age of e-commerce
+Staying Effective in the Age of E-commerce

 The COVID-19 pandemic has accelerated e-commerce growth globally, and most marketers believe this shift is permanent.
 Responding to this trend is a top priority for 2021.
-Some are exploring direct-to-consumer options, looking for ways to make it easier for consumers to repeat purchase.
+Some are exploring direct-to-consumer options, looking for ways to make it easier for consumers to repeat purchases.
 This shift in distribution will have a knock-on effect on brand strategy and media investment

-Engaging at-home consumers
+Engaging at-home Consumers

-the ‘at-home’ lifestyle will remain a driver of change and potentially new opportunities.
-For brands, this means discovering where and how to become a welcome part of consumers’ at-home lives
+With restrictions on consumers in many major markets expected to last well into 2021, the ‘at-home lifestyle will remain a driver of change and potentially new opportunities.
+For brands, this means discovering where and how to become a welcome part of consumers’ at-home lives.

-Succeeding in the closed web
+Succeeding in the Closed Web

-Structuring for volatility
+Structuring for Volatility

-form of ‘digital transformation’ as they try to keep up with the market.
+Businesses will continue to feel disruption into 2021, and most are investing in some form of digital transformation’ as they try to keep up with the market.
 For some marketers, this will be an opportunity, as they help their businesses navigate a volatile market and ‘build back better’.

-Finding the white space in the wellness
+Finding the White Space in the Wellness

 Conventional wisdom dictates that brands increasing marketing budget during a recession will recover considerably faster in ‘normal’ times, as consumer confidence returns.
 Reducing a brand’s share of voice below its share of the market, on the other hand, can